madetech/handbook/guides/security/protect_the_company.md

   - [ ] Github
   - [ ] Trello
   - [ ] Slack
-- [ ] Print out and store any 2FA backup codes in the Made safe
+- [ ] Print out and store any 2FA backup codes in the Made Tech safe
 - [ ] Keep your operating system and applications up to date
 - [ ] [Run the security challenge in Last Pass](https://lastpass.com/support.php?cmd=getfeaturefaq&feature=feataure_12)